TABLE OF CONTENTS

 Includes low-cost croquet sessions with qualified coaches, aimed at all ages, promoting fun and social gaming.

-Provides accessible, council-supported physical activity; fosters social connection and skill development for seniors in the Logan region.
+Provides accessible, council-supported physical activity; builds social connection and skill development for seniors in the Logan region.

 Eildon Croquet Club Volunteer Model [39]